FelixBer/FindFunc/README.md

 # FindFunc: Advanced Filtering/Finding of Functions in IDA PRO

-FindFunc is an IDA PRO plugin to find code functions that contain a certain assembly or byte pattern, refernce a certain name or string, or conform to various other constraints.
-This is not a competitor to tools like diphora or binnavi, but it is ideal to find a known function in a new binary for cases where classical bindiffing fails.
+FindFunc is an IDA PRO plugin to find code functions that contain a certain assembly or byte pattern, reference a certain name or string, or conform to various other constraints.
+This is not a competitor to tools like Diaphora or BinNavi, but it is ideal to find a known function in a new binary for cases where classical bindiffing fails.

 ![ffmain](./img/ffmain.png)